iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

   - `testCmd` (`-Dconfiguration.testApp.testCmd=...`, default `""`) the command to be executed for testing instead of an oktoflow application.
 Arguments are in `appArgs`.
 If not given, a test  application is tested via `mvn exec:java@app` (further settings see below).
   - `testCmdAsScript` (`-Dconfiguration.testApp.testCmdAsScript=...`, default `false`) to indicate that the command is a script and may need special treatment, e.g., on windows (automatically set `true` for `ant`, `mvn` or `npm` or `ng`)
+  - `outputDirectory` the directory where to write the generated parts to (usually, `gen` or a sub-directory of it, default `gen`, `-Dconfiguration.outputDirectory=...`).
+If not absolute, the project base directory will be prepended.
   - `appId` (`-Dconfiguration.testApp.appId=...`, default `app`) the id for executing the test application through `mvn exec:java@app` in test mode as given in the POM.
   - `appProfile` (`-Dconfiguration.testApp.appProfile=...`, default `App`) the profile name for executing the test application through `mvn exec:java@app` in test mode as given in the POM.
 The profile name may be `-`, then none will be set.
   - `appPom` (`-Dconfiguration.testApp.appPom=...`, default ``) the POM the app execution definition is contained within, if not given the same this test plugin is executed within.